dennis-gonzales/dennis-gonzales.github.io/docs/programming/languages/python/data-types/tuple.md

 Because tuples are immutable, they're useful for storing a sequence of elements that shouldn't change throughout the course of your program.

+Tuples are not as flexible as lists because once you create a tuple, you cannot change its contents.
+However, this feature is advantageous in some situations.
+For instance, if a function is using a set of values that must not change, using a tuple can prevent accidental modification of those values, which could otherwise lead to bugs or incorrect results.

 ### Unpacking

 Tuples are commonly used for multiple assignment (also called unpacking).